chreage-rebirth/doc/doc/tuto_fun_cef.md

-# Getting fun with Chromium Embedded Framework (CEF)
+# Understanding Chromium Embedded Framework (CEF)

 Let experiment with prebuilt CEF **alone** (meaning without Godot).
 We will understand how the `cefsimple` application given in the `tests` folder is compiled.
 This application demonstrates the minimal functionality required to create a browser window.
 This is the minimal code source needed to embed inside Godot.
+For its integration with Godot, please read the following [doc](tuto_modif_godot_fr.md).

 These steps have been tested on Debian 11 64-bits and Ubuntu 18.04 64-bits.

 Firstly, let name some folders.
 This will make our code shorter in this document.
 Do not forget to adapt the CEF version to your operating system with the desired version on https://cef-builds.spotifycdn.com/index.html:
 ```bash